Collab4Fun/SnakeGame/README.md

 ```

 Then access the `SnakeGame` folder, and open the `index.html` file in your browser by clicking twice.

+## :bug: Known bugs:
+- Sometimes the food spawns on the snake.
+- Sometimes the game ends when the snake changes directions, even without touching its head on itself.
+- It's possible to reverse the snake's direction when it's moving horizontally.

 ## :balance_scale: License